Brewster F2A Buffalo: Finland

-Finnish company Nokia donated sufficient funds for the FAF to purchase a B-239.
+Finnish company Nokia donated sufficient funds for the FAF to purchase a 239.
 In return, NOKA was inscribed on BW-355.
 Operated by No. 24 Squadron, it was destroyed on 24 October 1944.
 Future ace Paavo Mellin shot down an I-16 and shared in the destruction of a MiG-3 whilst flying this aircraft.

 In April 1939, the Finnish government contacted the Roosevelt administration, requesting the supply of modern combat aircraft as quickly as possible.
 On 17 October, the Finnish Embassy in Washington, D.C., received a telegram clearing the purchase of fighter aircraft.
 The only strict requirements laid down by Finnish authorities were that the aircraft be already operational and able to use 87-octane fuel.
 Part of an F2A-1 shipment – 44 aircraft originally intended for the US Navy – was diverted to Finland, by the US State Department, after the USN agreed to instead accept a later shipment of F2A-2 variants.

-On 16 December, the Finnish government signed a contract to purchase 44 aircraft: a F2A-1 variant designated Model B-239E by Brewster.
-Unlike other fighters already in service, the F2A-1 and B-239E lacked self-sealing fuel tanks and cockpit armor.
-However, the B-239E was built with a more powerful engine than the F2A-1, in the form of the Wright R-1820-G5, producing 950 hp, and the capacity to carry four machine guns (rather than the two carried by the F2A-1).
-The B-239E was also "de-navalized" before shipment: equipment such as tailhooks and life raft containers were removed.
+On 16 December, the Finnish government signed a contract to purchase 44 aircraft: an F2A-1 variant designated Model 239 by Brewster.
+Unlike other fighters already in service, the F2A-1 and 239 lacked self-sealing fuel tanks and cockpit armor.
+However, the 239 was built with a more powerful engine than the F2A-1, in the form of the Wright R-1820-G5, producing 950 hp, and the capacity to carry four machine guns (rather than the two carried by the F2A-1).
+The 239 was also "de-navalized" before shipment: equipment such as tailhooks and life raft containers were removed.
 The upgraded engine and slightly reduced net weight (i.e. from the omitted armor and de-navalization) resulted in an improved power-to-weight ratio and better general performance.